AdrianGonz97/vite-plugin-tailwind-purgecss/README.md

 [![license](https://img.shields.io/badge/license-MIT-%23bada55)](https://github.com/AdrianGonz97/vite-plugin-tailwind-purgecss/blob/main/LICENSE)

 > [!IMPORTANT]
-> As of `v0.2.1`, `vite-plugin-tailwind-purgecss` no longer purges **all** unused CSS.
-Instead, it takes are more conservative and focused approach, only purging **unused tailwindcss classes**.
+> As of `v0.3.0`, `vite-plugin-tailwind-purgecss` no longer purges **all** unused CSS.
+Instead, it takes are more conservative and focused approach, only purging unused **tailwindcss classes**.
 The previous purging strategy introduced too many bugs and reached far outside of its intended scope.
 If you wish to reenable the old behavior, see [legacy mode](/legacy-mode.md).

 A simple vite plugin that purges excess Tailwind CSS classes.
-This package should be used in combination with [TailwindCSS](https://tailwindcss.com/) and a Tailwind UI component library, such as [Skeleton](https://skeleton.dev), [Flowbite](https://flowbite.com/) or even [shadcn-ui](https://ui.shadcn.com/) (and it's [many ports](https://shadcn-svelte.com/)).
+This plugin should be used in combination with [TailwindCSS](https://tailwindcss.com/) and a Tailwind UI component library, such as [Skeleton](https://skeleton.dev), [Flowbite](https://flowbite.com/) or even [shadcn-ui](https://ui.shadcn.com/) (and it's [many ports](https://shadcn-svelte.com/)).

 ## Motivation

 > [!NOTE]
-> This plugin will no longer be necessary after the release of [Tailwind v4](https://tailwindcss.com/blog/tailwindcss-v4-alpha) as they'll introduce a new [Vite plugin](https://tailwindcss.com/blog/tailwindcss-v4-alpha#zero-configuration-content-detection) that will detect and generate the classes based on the module graph!
+> This plugin will no longer be necessary after the release of [Tailwind v4](https://tailwindcss.com/blog/tailwindcss-v4-alpha) as they are introducing a new [Vite plugin](https://tailwindcss.com/blog/tailwindcss-v4-alpha#zero-configuration-content-detection) that will detect and generate the tailwind classes based on the module graph!
 As such, this plugin will only support Tailwind v3.

 Tailwind UI component libraries are fantastic and a joy to work with, but they come with an important caveat.
 The downside to them is that all of the Tailwind classes that are used in their provided components are _always_ generated, **even if you don't import and use any of their components**.
 This leads to a larger than necessary CSS bundle.

 This is a limitation of how Tailwind works with the `content` field in it's config.
 Tailwind searches through all of the files that are specified in `content`, uses a regex to find any possible selectors, and generates their respective classes.
 There's no treeshaking and no purging involved.

-## Why not use `postcss-purgecss` or `rollup-plugin-purgecss`?

-PurgeCSS provides a suite of plugins that do a well enough job for _most_ projects.
-However, plugins such as [postcss-purgecss](https://github.com/FullHuman/purgecss/tree/main/packages/postcss-purgecss) and [rollup-plugin-purgecss](https://github.com/FullHuman/purgecss/tree/main/packages/rollup-plugin-purgecss) take a rather naive approach to selector extraction.
-Similar to how Tailwind generates its classes, they _only_ analyze the files that are passed to them through their `content` fields, which means that if you pass a UI library to it, none of the selectors that are **unused** in _your project_ will be properly purged.

 ## How it works